Probability and Statistics > Multivariate Analysis

 Although there are fairly clear boundaries with one data set (for example, if you have a single data set in a contingency table your options are limited to correspondence analysis), in most cases you’ll be able to choose from several methods.

-Click on a link to read about specific types of multivariate analysis:
+Click on a topic to read about specific types of multivariate analysis:

 - Additive Tree.